Lisa Coleman (musician)

-Lisa Coleman (born August 17, 1960) is an American musician.
-She primarily plays piano and keyboards.
-She was a member of Prince's backing band The Revolution from 1979 to 1986.
-Coleman is one half of the musical duo Wendy & Lisa, formed with Wendy Melvoin in 1986.
+Lisa Coleman (born August 17, 1960) is an American composer, musician and singer-songwriter, primarily on keyboards and piano.
+Coleman is known for her tenure as a member of Prince's backing band The Revolution from 1980 to 1986, as well as Wendy & Lisa, her musical partnership with fellow Revolution alum Wendy Melvoin.

 Early life

-Coleman was born the middle of three children in Los Angeles, California.
+Coleman, the middle child of three, was born in Los Angeles, California.
 Her mother was Mexican-American visual artist Marylou Ynda-Ciletti (April 4, 1936 – November 17, 2013).
-Coleman's father, Gary L. Coleman (born 1936), is an Anglo-American session musician, who in the 1960s and 1970s was part of the collective The Wrecking Crew and befriended fellow musician Mike Melvoin.
+Coleman's father, Gary Coleman (born 1936), is an Anglo-American session musician.
+In the 1960s and 1970s, he was part of the collective The Wrecking Crew and Gary befriended fellow musician Mike Melvoin.
 Their families became close with each other and often played and recorded music together.
-Lisa formed a close relationship with Melvoin's daughter Wendy, saying once "we've been familiar with one another since we were in diapers".
+Lisa Coleman formed a close relationship with Melvoin's daughter Wendy, saying once "We've been familiar with one another since we were in diapers".